Black Friday Sale Coming Soon

 Pretend like it’s the Roaring Twenties: Explore speakeasies

-The federal prohibition of alcohol in the 1920s forced New Yorkers to take their parties underground and behind closed doors – a trend that gave birth to some of the most legendary secret places in NYC – the speakeasies.
-Nowadays, alcohol regulation is much more relaxed, but since the pandemic, a new wave of speakeasies (essentially small cocktail bars with hidden and/or unmarked doors) have literally been the toast of the town.
-Here is a list of our favorites.
-If you don’t feel like hunting down NYC speakeasies yourself, try the rooftops and speakeasies tour from Take Me Out.
+The federal prohibition of alcohol in the 1920s forced New Yorkers to take their parties underground and behind closed doors – a trend that gave birth to some of the most legendary secret places in NYC – the speakeasies

-Honorable Mention: The Staten Island boat graveyard
+Honorable mention: The Staten Island boat graveyard

-If you’re feeling really adventurous, trek out to southwestern Staten Island for a sight you don’t see every day—the ship graveyard in the Arthur Kill (a tidal strait) has become the final resting place of a veritable fleet of decommissioned ships.
+If you’re feeling really adventurous, trek out to southwestern Staten Island (Arthur Kill Road) for a sight you don’t see every day—the ship graveyard in the Arthur Kill (a tidal strait) has become the final resting place of a veritable fleet of decommissioned ships.
 Of the 100 odd boats in this family-run salvage yard, there are plenty of historically important vessels from the early 20th century.

 Because of this, it has become something of a pilgrimage spot for ship enthusiasts.
 It’s not a problem for you to show up and take a peek but be aware that the area is a bit isolated so we only recommend this trip for those who are truly interested in getting an eerie look at the past of aquatic engineering.

-Update Notice: This post was updated on March 15, 2024.
+Update Notice: This post was updated on April 24, 2024.

 Photo of author